nwodon/Whiskey-NLP/README.md

 # Repository Organization:

 ├── data/

 ├── figures/

 ├── results/

 ├── reports/

 ├── src/

 ├── LICENSE

 └── README.md

-Raw and Preprocessed data files are in /data,
+Raw and Preprocessed data files are in /Data

-All generated figures are in /figures
+All generated figures are in /Figures

-Model Results (predictions, saved models, etc) are in \results, Report and Midterm Proposal (pdf versions) are in \reports, Source codes (ipython notebooks or python files) are in \src.
+Model Results (predictions, saved models, etc) are in /Results

+Report and Midterm Proposal (pdf versions) are in /Reports

+Source codes (ipython notebooks or python files) are in /Src

 # Technologies